WELCOME TO THE LAKE JOSEPH YACHT CLUB!

 - Stay tuned for further updates as we will update in this section as more information becomes available.

-We are running 6 weeks of Sailing School this year.
-(Hopefully)
+To Be Announced: We are running 6 weeks of Sailing School this year.

-We are hoping to run CanSail 2 and above to start if we recieve final approval.
+At this point we will run the same as 2020, however we are hoping that we will be able to offer sailing to the younger sailors.
 STAY TUNED Updates will be posted as they become available.
-If you have signed up for Wetfeet or CanSail 1 refunds will be processed this week.
 Our hope is to offer family groups for New Sailors or Younger children which require a more hands on approach to instruction.
 We are also exploring Private/Semi-private lessons if we are not able to operate on our site.

 *Note, On the ½ day sails we will hold lessons in the morning and then head over to a nearby site for an afternoon of fun!!!
 Swimming, games and a treasure hunt!